lufei/answer-website/community/security.md

 # Security

 The Apache Software Foundation takes a rigorous stance on eliminating security issues in its software projects.
 If you find a security bug, with that in mind, please do not file public issues.
+Before reporting a security issue, check the [security model](/community/security-model).
 You can follow the instructions in the [security policy](https://github.com/apache/answer/security/policy) to report it privately.
 We will fix it as soon as possible.

 # Security fixes